 The winter holidays are a time for giving and sharing!
 The holidays provide many opportunities to spend time with family and friends, enjoy some festive cheer together, and attend a holiday show or musical performance.
 This is a good time to remember to protect your hearing—and your children’s hearing.

 Choosing gifts for kids?
-Consider whether that toy you’re considering can get so loud, it could actually be a hazard.
-Toys that are at or above 85 A-weighted decibels can contribute to noise-induced hearing loss over time.
+Consider whether that toy you’re choosing can get so loud, it could actually be a hazard.
+Toys that make noise at or above 85 A-weighted decibels (dBA) can contribute to noise-induced hearing loss over time.

 Each year, the U.S. Public Interest Research Group (PIRG) Education Fund conducts a survey of toys sold in stores and online to identify those that could be unsafe for children.
 In addition to looking at factors such as whether a toy has small parts that could be a choking hazard, or has toxic chemicals that children could ingest, the group looks at whether a toy produces sounds loud enough to contribute to hearing damage over time.
 The PIRG makes recommendations to the Consumer Product Safety Commission (CPSC), the federal agency that enforces safety standards in toys and other products.
 Read the full PIRG report, Trouble in Toyland.

 Here are some tips to help keep the noise down during the holidays: